If there’s one thing everyone agrees on, it’s that Brittany is a land of gastronomy (and gourmands).

 Kouign-Amann, Breton cider and kir, mussels, oysters, langoustines and, of course, crêpes and galettes – these are just some of the specialities that make Brittany such a culinary treasure trove.

 Established in 1956 in Quimper’s historic city center, the crêperie du Vieux Quimper has become an institution for Breton gastronomy.
-The fireplace, visible in the dining room, bears witness to the past, when crêpes used to be cooked.
-Techniques have changed, but the soul and history of this traditional crêperie will transport you back to Quimper’s liveliest years.
+The fireplace, visible in the room, bears witness to the past when pancakes were cooked.
+Techniques may have changed, but the soul and history of this traditional crêperie will transport you back to Quimper’s liveliest years.

 Quimper is a historic town in southern Brittany, rich in heritage, architecture and gastronomy.